-The overall aim is high quality.
+The overall aim is professional quality.
 We learn from other design approaches, from design analogies and from design theories.
-Websites on this programme and designed, built and assessed on the basis of Commodity, Firmness, Delight and Business.
+Websites on this programme and designed, built and assessed on the basis of Commodity, Firmness, Delight, Business and Cultural Context.

 It’s all very well having a well-defined pedagogy and a solid theory and approach to web design but ultimately, we are educating students who are moving towards a career in web design.
 To that end, much of the content we teach is shaped by contemporary industry practice and emerging ideas.
 In order to do this, we listen to what web design professionals are telling us, we invite our graduates back to tell us how things work in the ‘real world’ because many of our students are now working for top agencies at the cutting edge.

-One of the key events of our academic year is Talk Web Design, a day of talks from leading industry experts.
+Over the years we have hosted many industry speakers and have organised events such as Talk Web Design, a day of talks from leading industry experts.
 We have good contacts with many of the leading lights in the web design industry and our students get to hear the very latest ideas from those who propose them.

-Full details of all our speakers can be found on the speaker profile page.
+Full details of all our Talk Web Design speakers can be found on the speaker profile page.